rabindra-sss/Walmart_Sales_Analysis/README.md

 $ total = VAT + COGS\\= 16.0265 + 320.53 = $336.5565$

 $ \text{Gross Margin Percentage} = \frac{\text{gross income}}{\text{total revenue}}\\=\frac{16.0265}{336.5565} = 0.047619\\\approx 4.7619\% $

+##Conclusion

+> The analysis reveals the number of distinct branches in each city, providing valuable insight into the distribution of Walmart branches.

+> The most common product line is fashion accessories followed by food and beverages, showing consumer spending habits.

+> Food and beverage product line is leading in generating revenue for the business, while health and beauty products are not generating as much.

+> Branch C is the best performing branch, with a significant lead of 10,000 ahead of the other branches, prompting the business owner to look into what Branch C is doing differently.